watson-developer-cloud/node-sdk/README.md

 - In other instances, you authenticate by providing the **[username and password](#username-and-password)** for the service instance.
 - If you're using a Watson service on ICP, you'll need to authenticate in [a specific way](#icp).

-Authentication is accomplished using dedicated authenticators for each authentication scheme.
+Authentication is accomplished using dedicated Authenticators for each authentication scheme.
 Import authenticators from `ibm-watson/auth` or rely on externally-configured credentials which will be read from a credentials file or environment variables.

+To learn more about the Authenticators and how to use them with your services, see [the detailed documentation](https://github.com/IBM/node-sdk-core/blob/master/AUTHENTICATION.md).

 ### Getting credentials